Department of Mathematics Syllabus

 Course Description:

-Calculus and other mathematical methods necessary in data driven analysis in the sciences, technology and the humanities.
+Calculus and other mathematical methods necessary in data driven analysis in the social sciences, technology and humanities.
+Probability, linear algebra, linear programming, integrals and applications.

 Suggested Schedule: